This guide to taking trains from and to London Euston focuses on the less obvious aspects of arriving and departing from this station by train.

 The specific number of the platform (track) that each train is leaving from, will usually appear on the main departure board and on the other departure screens around the station, around 10 -20 mins ahead of the departure time.

-In consequence many travellers crowd the concourse, so that they can watch out for the departure details.
+In consequence many travellers crowd the concourse, so that they can watch out for the departure details - which are also typically announced

 Travellers who don’t have reserved seats are understandably keen to be among the first passengers to board, so the confirmation of the platform number usually triggers a rush towards the train.